Mining Model Content for Decision Tree Models (Analysis Services - Data Mining)

 The Microsoft Decision Trees algorithm does not allow continuous data types as inputs; therefore, if any columns have a continuous numeric data type, the values are discretized.
 The algorithm performs its own discretization at the point of a split for all continuous attributes.

-Analysis Services automatically chooses a method for bucketing continuous attributes; however, you can control how continuous values in the inputs are discretized by setting the content type of the mining structure column to Discretized and then setting the DiscretizationBucketCount or DiscretizationMethod property.
+SQL Server Analysis Services automatically chooses a method for bucketing continuous attributes; however, you can control how continuous values in the inputs are discretized by setting the content type of the mining structure column to Discretized and then setting the DiscretizationBucketCount or DiscretizationMethod property.

 Model Content for a Decision Trees Model

 This section provides details and examples only for those columns in the mining model content that have particular relevance for decision trees models.
 For information about general-purpose columns in the schema rowset, and explanations of mining model terminology, see Mining Model Content (Analysis Services - Data Mining).

 Name of the database where the model is stored.